Lancing Village Centre

 - Ability to design inclusive and welcoming spaces

-- Improving and enhancing sustainable travel options
+- Encourage sustainable travel options

 - Responding to key stakeholders through direct consultation